santiment/academy/src/docs/metrics/mvrv/index.md

 The MVRV Ratio is used as an on-chain indicator for the purpose of studying aggregate investor behaviors as price moves to/from their cost basis.
 It can be considered as a mean reversion style model, where the Realized Cap (aggregate market cost basis) functions as the mean and MVRV measures deviations from this mean.

-The value of an asset’s given MVRV gives an idea of how much overvalued or undervalued an asset is based on short, mid, or long-term timeframes.
+The value of an asset's given MVRV gives an idea of how much overvalued or undervalued an asset is based on short, mid, or long-term timeframes.

 An MVRV value of 100% (or 2.0) means that if all holders sell their coins/tokens at the current price, they will generate a 100% (x2) profit on average.
 The more this ratio increases, the more likely traders have historically demonstrated their willingness to sell.

 On the other side of the spectrum, a negative MVRV value indicates that the asset is "undervalued" on average.
-This means that if all coins were sold, most traders will be realizing losses at the asset’s current price.
+This means that if all coins were sold, most traders will be realizing losses at the asset's current price.

 MVRV values (regardless of which timeframe) will hover around 0%, assuming the asset has had enough time to normalize after its introduction as a publicly-traded asset.